zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

 <img src="/assets/uacme-log4.PNG" width="800" alt="Log 4 (20:43:58.449 UTC): Execution of Windows Task Managere">

 * The bypass tool Akagi_64.exe launched the Windows Task Manager (Taskmgr.exe) from C:\Windows\System32.
-* Task Manager was executed with high integrity level, signifying administrative privileges.
+* Task Manager was executed with a "High" integrity level, signifying administrative privileges.
 This behavior is unusual for attackers as it can alert the user to unauthorized activities.
-It suggests the attacker may have intended to observe running processes or terminate security tools, along with initiating a child process with the high privileges.
+It suggests the attacker may have intended to observe running processes or terminate security tools, along with initiating a child process with high privileges.

 ```plaintext
 **Phase 1: Completed pre-decoding.